[LUM#7] Returning to Madagascar

-Welcome to Nosy Lava: a biodiversity paradise in the Indian Ocean.
+Welcome to Nosy Lava: a paradise of biodiversity in the Indian Ocean.
 But for how long?
-Faced with the threats to this small fishing island, six students from Montpellier are taking action.
+Faced with the threats weighing on this small fishing island, six students from Montpellier are taking action.

-Poaching, animal trading, destruction of mangroves, intensive fishing...
-On the island of Nosy Lava and in Ananalava, a coastal town in north-west Madagascar, animal species have already disappeared, like the emblematic dugong; turtles are massacred by poachers, the sea is overfished, and mangroves are burned to produce charcoal.
+Poaching, animal trade, destruction of mangroves, intensive fishing...
+On the island of Nosy Lava and in Ananalava, a coastal town in northwestern Madagascar, animal species have already disappeared, such as the iconic dugong; turtles are slaughtered by poachers, the sea is overfished, and mangroves are burned to produce charcoal.

 Marine protected area

-Among them is 22-year-old Florine Hadjadj.
-The young woman is discovering a new reality: " a very poor country, where the first priority is survival: having something to eat in the evening, feeding the children, not getting sick.
-There's a huge gap with our daily lives... and sometimes it's hard to get across what we're saying!
+Among them is Florine Hadjadj, 22.
+The young woman discovers a new reality: "a very poor country, where the first priority is survival: having something to eat in the evening, feeding the children, not getting sick.
+The difference with our daily lives is enormous... and our message is sometimes difficult to get across!"
 Turtles, a protected species?
-Not easy to explain in a country where turtle exploitation can be a way of subsisting...
+Not easy to explain in a country where hunting them can be a means of subsistence...

 Share